thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # (Optional, default false) Auto-decrease brightness of images and add a slightly grayscale to avoid
   # bright spots while using the dark mode.
   geekdocDarkModeDim = false

+  # (Optional, default true) Display a "Back to top" link in the site footer.
+  geekdocBackToTop = true
 ```

 {{< /tab >}}